ptjung/clique/README.md

 ```

 #### 2 - Environment Setup
 Create an `.env` file within the `Clique` directory.
-Then, fill in the following values for each of these keys:
+Then, fill in the values for each of the following keys:
 ```
 REACT_APP_ATLAS_URI - MongoDB connection URI
 REACT_APP_PORT - Port to run the server on